Differentially Private Algorithms for Graphs Under Continual Observation: Introduction

 In this paper, we study differentially private graph algorithms under continual observation, i.e., for \emph{dynamic} graph problems.
 The input is a sequence of graphs that results from node or edge updates, i.e., insertions or deletions. \emph{Partially dynamic} algorithms only allow either insertions or deletions, \emph{fully dynamic} algorithms allow both.
 After each update, the algorithm has to output a solution for the current input, i.e., the algorithm outputs a sequence of answers that is equally long as the input sequence.
 For differentially private graph algorithms two notions of \emph{adjacency of graph sequences} exist: node-adjacency and edge-adjacency.
 Two graph sequences are \emph{edge-adjacent} if they only differ in a single insertion or deletion of an edge.
-Similarly, two graph sequences are \emph{node-adjacent} if they only differ in an insertion or deletion of a node.\footnote{Of course, a graph can also be represented by a database, where, e.g., every row corresponds to an edge, but as we present algorithms that solve graph algorithmic problems we use the graph-based terminology through the paper.}
+Similarly, two graph sequences are \emph{node-adjacent} if they only differ in an insertion or deletion of a node.\footnote{Of course, a graph can also be represented by a database, where, e.g., every row corresponds to an edge, but as we present algorithms that solve graph algorithmic problems we use the graph-based terminology through the paper.} Some of our algorithms assume that they are given as input an upper bound on some graph parameter, such as the maximum degree $D$ or the maximum edge weight $W$ in the graph and that it is guaranteed that the input graph respects these bounds.
+Our algorithms do not check whether this guarantee is indeed respected by the input sequence.
+If no bound on the maximum degree is given, the algorithms assume that $D$ equals the trivial upper bound of $n$.

 We initiate the study of differentially private algorithms for \emph{non-local} partially dynamic graph problems.
-We consider a problem \emph{non-local} if its (optimum) value cannot be derived from the graph's frequency histogram of constant-size subgraphs and call it \emph{local} otherwise.
+We consider a problem \emph{non-local} if its (optimum) value cannot be derived from the frequency histogram of constant-size subgraphs of the input graph and call it \emph{local} otherwise.
 Non-local problems include the cost of the minimum spanning tree, the weight of the global and $s$-$t$ minimum cut, and the density of the densest subgraph.
 We also give improved algorithms for local graph problems and show various lower bounds on the additive error for differentially private dynamic graph algorithms.